diamondkinetics/PineTar/README.md

 * Thanks to [SnapKit](https://github.com/SnapKit/SnapKit) for making my life easier

 ## Why PineTar?
-This project is was produced by Diamond Kinetics, a baseball sports tech company.
+This project is maintained by Diamond Kinetics, a baseball sports tech company.
 If you're spending a good amount of time in this repo, we probably want to hire you!
-Check out careers [here!](https://diamondkinetics.com/about/careers/)
+Check out careers [here.](https://diamondkinetics.com/about/careers/)

 <div align="center">
 <img src="./Documentation/Screenshots/dk_logo.png" width="20%"/>